szebr/jordquest/README.md

 ## Stretch Goals

-* Lag Compensated and clientside prediction net code.
-Specifically this stretch goal should solve much less input lag and a fairer, more singleplayer-feeling experience.
-Network architecture design will have to be planned around our networked gameplay.
-The challenges involved in implemented lag compensated netcode include: BLAH BLAH BLAH IAN FIXIE
+* Lag compensation and clientside prediction net code.
+Specifically this stretch goal should enable a fairer (no guessing), more singleplayer-feeling (low delay) experience.
+Gameplay will have to be designed with this in mind, and our networking code will have to be entirely oriented around lag compensation in order to work at all.
+The challenges involved in this stretch goal are: understanding how to reconcile differences between clients' predictions and perceptions of the game state, processing corrections on the clientside, and knowing what information to lag compensate for a fair experience.
 * Scoring: Working leaderboard with statistics, scoring, and timer.
 Included on the scoreboard would be the stats names, player kills, monster kills, camps captured, deaths, and k/d ratio.
 The overall score should increase when the player kills enemy npcs, captures bases, or eliminate enemy players.